Sharp sound for every room: The best speakers for music in 2024

 Woofers

 A woofer is part of the speaker that produces low-frequency sounds.
-You'll commonly see these described by the width of the cone - in inches or centimetres.
+You'll commonly see these described by the cone's width – in inches or centimetres.
 This will also give you a slight indication of how much range and power they may have.

 Frequency Range

-This is a measurement, in Hertz (Hz) of the range of sound frequencies a speaker can reproduce.
-Our ears can perceive 20 - 20,000 Hz, with the lower number being a lower tone and vice versa.
+In Hertz (Hz), this is a measurement of the range of sound frequencies a speaker can reproduce.
+Our ears can perceive 20 – 20,000 Hz, with the lower number being a lower tone and vice versa.

 He specialises in home entertainment and audiovisual tech, including speakers, amplifiers, turntables, streaming media players, and TVs.
 He is also one of our resident experts in computing (PCs, tablets, smartphones, smartwatches), DSLR photography and all kinds of digital cameras.
 He also writes about retro gaming, game consoles and various electronic gadgets.
 If it plugs in, lights up or makes a noise, he’ll write about it.